SAP-samples/cap-local-development-workshop/exercises/01/README.md

 Notice too what you _don't_ see - there are no "init from ..." log lines now as there is no deployment (which is the mechanism to which this data loading belongs) to be done - the CAP server will not try and deploy to something that's persistent like our database file, without our say so.

+> That's not to say there isn't anything in `db.sqlite` yet - did you notice the "init from ..." lines when you executed the `cds deploy` command just now?

 Now when you make modifications to the data, the modifications persist within the database file, across CAP server restarts too of course.

 ### Work directly at the database layer with the SQLite CLI

 Now that we have some data (and the schema into which it fits) that we can look at, let's do that.
 The database engine is local, the database is local, so everything is at hand.

-The `sqlite3` executable is known as SQLite's "command line shell" as it offers a prompt-based environment where we can explore (see [footnote-4](#footnote-4)).
+The `sqlite3` executable is known as SQLite's "command line shell" as it offers a prompt-based environment where we can explore (see [footnote 4](#footnote-4)).

 👉 Invoke the executable, specifying our database file: